95th Fighter Squadron: Air Defense

 In late 1952, the squadron, now designated the 95th Fighter-Interceptor Squadron, was activated under Air Defense Command (ADC) and assigned to the 4710th Defense Wing.
 It was stationed at Andrews Air Force Base, Maryland, where it replaced the federalized 121st Fighter-Interceptor Squadron, which was returned to the control of the District of Columbia Air National Guard.
 The 95th took over the personnel, mission, and Lockheed F-94 Starfire aircraft of the inactivating 121st.
-The squadron was tasked with defending Washington, D.C., and the surrounding area against the threat of manned bomber attacks.
+The squadron was tasked with defending Washington, D.C., and the surrounding area against the threat of crewed bomber attacks.

 In May 1953 the squadron replaced its cannon armed F-94Bs with Mighty Mouse rocket armed North American F-86D Sabres.
 In 1956, as ADC prepared to upgrade its system to the Semi-Automatic Ground Environment (SAGE), the 4710th wing was discontinued and the squadron was reassigned to the 85th Air Division.
 In 1957, the squadron replaced its Sabres with the F-86L model, which was equipped with data link to receive commands directly from the SAGE combat direction center without using voice radio.

 The squadron's F-86L period lasted only a few months, however, for it converted to AIM-4 Falcon armed Convair F-102 Delta Daggers in February 1958.
 A final interceptor upgrade occurred in September 1959 when the unit became operational with the Convair F-106 Delta Dart.
 On 22 October 1962, before President John F. Kennedy told Americans that missiles were in place in Cuba, the squadron dispersed one third of its force, equipped with nuclear tipped missiles to Atlantic City International Airport at the start of the Cuban Missile Crisis.
 These planes returned to Andrews after the crisis.

 In July 1963 the squadron moved to Dover Air Force Base, Delaware, where its F-106s replaced the McDonnell F-101 Voodoos of the 98th Fighter-Interceptor Squadron. which moved from Dover to Suffolk County Air Force Base the preceding month.
 The 95th maintained a 24-hour alert status at both Dover, while its Detachment 1 did so at Atlantic City International Airport, New Jersey.
 Its F-106 aircraft could be called to action and within minutes, be airborne fully loaded and armed with nuclear missiles.

 In 1968, following the Pueblo Incident, The Air Force tasked ADC to provide alert F-106s at Osan Air Base, Korea.
 Following the 1969 EC-121 shootdown incident, the deployed F-106s began flying escort missions for EC-121s.
 In November 1969, the squadron deployed to Korea to assume this duty. relieving the 94th Fighter-Interceptor Squadron.
 In May 1970, this tasking ended and the unit returned to Dover.